thmsndk/adventureland/.readme/drops.md

 drops.py is responsible for the drops you can configure

-- map specific drops
+- map specific drops is an additional drop compared to the monster specific drop see server.js -> drop_something
 - monster specific drops

 the configuration is a tuple with a chance and an item. the item can also be a reference to a list of other items.
+[chance, open, "dropKey"]
+[chance, "itemKey"]

-You can also bundle drops
+You can also bundle drops and refernce them

 server.js drop_something loops the following and runs drop_item_logic for each